Bleeding Disorder

 • Excessive bruising

-Individuals suffering from bleeding disorders may be able to file a medical malpractice lawsuit to recover damages if it was a result of their doctor’s failure to diagnose or treat the bleeding disorder.
+Individuals suffering from bleeding disorders may be able to file a lawsuit to recover damages if it was a result of their doctor’s failure to diagnose or treat the bleeding disorder or someone else’s negligence.